How NeuraMetrix TC Works

 Patient Centricity - Install and Forget

-NeuraMetrix TC is easy to install on your Windows PC or laptop (MacOS coming soon).
-Download the app from our website (coming soon) or install via an email or USB from your physician or clinical trial team.
-In a few clicks of the mouse, the application will be running in the background and monitoring your brain health every time you use your computer keyboard.
+NeuraMetrix TC is easy to install on your Windows PC or laptop.
+Download the app via an email from physician or clinical trial team.
+In a few mouse clicks, the application will be running in the background and monitoring your brain health every time you use your computer keyboard.

 Periodically, your typing cadence data (not your content) is uploaded to our secure servers and analyzed using proprietary algorithms.
 Your Sincor, our proprietary measure of inconsistency, is added to your personal record and can be viewed via a web portal.

-NeuraMetrix TC does not involve any "tests; rather it measures natural behavior.
+NeuraMetrix TC does not involve any tests; it measures natural behavior.
 It cannot analyze what you type; rather it measures the inconsistency of how you type.
 Speed or accuracy do not make any difference.
 Each person’s typing cadence is unique and yields quantitative data about cognitive and motor function.